sheryjebu/introduction-to-oop/JavaScript/activity_2.md

 ```

-#### Note: Under the hood, your Bird class is being converted into a Prototypal Inheritance model — the above way of writing classes in JavaScript is just 'syntactic sugar'.
+#### Note: Under the hood, your Bird class is being converted into a [Prototypal Inheritance model](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) — the above way of writing classes in JavaScript is just [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar).

 ---